hyperspy/hyperspy/doc/user_guide/mva/decomposition.rst

    >>> s.decomposition(algorithm="MLPCA")

-For more information, please read the method documentation for :py:func:`~.learn.mlpca.mlpca`.
+For more information, please read the method documentation for :func:`~.learn.mlpca.mlpca`.

 .. note::